 Assault Laws in Colorado Explained

-One reason that so many Coloradans are surprised when they find themselves facing an assault charge is because they don’t really understand what the laws regarding assault mean.
+One reason that so many Coloradans are surprised when they find themselves facing an assault charge is that they don’t really understand what the laws regarding assault means.
 To truly understand your assault charge, you have to break the law down.
 Below is an in-depth explanation of what each type of assault charge in Colorado means and what the consequences of a conviction may be.